 After conducting the inspection, the Export Inspection Council recognizes the manufacturing firms for the issue of self-certification.
 DGFT will issue a unique identification number to all Approved Exporters apart from the Import Export Code (IEC) numbers.

 Self Certification Procedures

-DGFT will develop and host an “Approved Exporter Portal” for the self-certification process.
-The approved exporter has to fill the details of the consignment for which a Certificate of Origin is required in the application module of the self-certification portal
+DGFT will develop and host an “Approved Exporter Portal” for self-certification.
+The approved Exporter has to fill in the details of the consignment for which a Certificate of Origin is required in the application module of the self-certification portal.

-The following mandatory details need to be provided in the application of the Self Certified Certificate of Origin (CoO).
+The following mandatory details must be provided in the Self Certified Certificate of Origin (CoO) application.

 - HS Code

 - Full description of the product,